Krishna-coder6111/Krishna-coder6111/README.md

 ### Hi there 👋

-👋 Hi, I'm Krishna Singh! 🌟
+👋 I'm Krishna Singh! 🌟

 🎓 I'm a Computer Science and Mathematics student at Northeastern University, passionate about leveraging technology to make a difference in the world. 🚀